ArkEcosystemArchive/docs-legacy/docs/archive/tutorials/dynamic-fees.md

 ## Why dynamic fees

-Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the ARK Network decreases.
+Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the ARK network decreases.
 Dynamic fees ensure users and delegates find a natural middle ground, as Delegate Nodes compete with each other over transactions.

 Dynamic fees were introduced initially in [Bitcoin](https://en.bitcoin.it/wiki/Miner_fees), where it is a vital part of its mining economy.